Nucs/FontRegister/README.md

   --user, -u        : Install for current user only (default) --machine, -m     : Install for all users --all-users       : Same as --machine
-  --external        : Install fonts by referencing their original location
-                      instead of copying them to the Windows Fonts directory
 Note: All font operations require administrator rights
 ```